Introduction to Waves

 Transfer Energy not Matter

 Waves transfer energy, not matter.
-The matter might bounce up and down (transverse), or back and forth (longitudinal), but generally does not go anywhere.
+The matter moves up and down (transverse), or back and forth (longitudinal), but ends up in about the same place after the wave passes.

 Shapes